cake-tech/cake-docs/docs/get-started/restore/restore-wallet-from-hardware.md

 # Restore wallet from hardware

 !!! note
-    Currently, we only support restoring from Ledger devices, with support for more devices coming soon.
-    Only Bitcoin, Ethereum, Litecoin, and Polygon are currently supported.
+    Only Monero, Bitcoin, Ethereu, Litecoin, and Polygon currencies, and Ledger hardware wallet devices are supported.

 ## Step 1